nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 A list of all current acute and repeat medications prescribed to a patient ordered by date descending (i.e. most recent date/time first).

-{% include warning.html content="The current medications list will only contain those items prescribed by the patient's current GP organization.
-Hence, if the patient has been issued prescriptions elsewhere or has recently moved GP practice then this list may not be complete." %}
+{% include customcallout.html content="**Warning:** The current medications list will only contain those items prescribed by the patient's current GP organization.
+Hence, if the patient has been issued prescriptions elsewhere or has recently moved GP practice then this list may not be complete. " type="danger" %}

 ### Date Filter ###